 - At least 3 semester hours (or the equivalent) in mathematics or logic.

-Admission is denied when a student fails to meet the minimum Graduate Studies admission requirements.
+Admission is denied when a student fails to meet the minimum the Graduate School admission requirements.
 If the student believes there are extenuating circumstances that should be considered, she or he may appeal the decision denying admission.
 In the alternate admission process, the admission decision may be based upon consideration of accomplishments and qualifications as evidenced by a professional portfolio consisting of the record of vocational attainment and recognition; a statement of goals indication commitment to pursue graduate education; three letters of support from instructors, co-workers, or work supervisors; scholarly papers and/or projects; and any other supportive materials.
-This additional information is considered by the alternative admission committee and may result in one of three recommendations: full admission to Graduate Studies; conditional admission (full admission to be based upon performance in specified undergraduate/graduate course work); or denial of admission.
+This additional information is considered by the alternative admission committee and may result in one of three recommendations: full admission to the Graduate School; conditional admission (full admission to be based upon performance in specified undergraduate/graduate course work); or denial of admission.
 Some departments may have more specific guidelines on alternate admission materials.

 Appeal requests for admission requirements for the specialist degree program should follow the procedure outlined for the master's program.

-A senior citizen (65 years or older) who holds a bachelor's degree may be admitted to Graduate Studies as a Special Student.
+A senior citizen (65 years or older) who holds a bachelor's degree may be admitted to the Graduate School as a Special Student.
 Upon completion of 12 hours of course work in a degree program with a minimum grade point average of 3.0, the student may be admitted to that degree program.